PABeckett/cs6350/README.md

 *THE INSTRUCTIONS FOR HW 1 AND HW 2 WILL BE HERE SOON*

 For perceptron, please put the run.sh file and hw03_perceptron.py files in the same directory.
-Navigate to that directory and type ./run.sh <mode> <learning rate> <epochs> <training data> <testing data>
+Navigate to that directory and type ./run.sh mode learning_rate epochs training_data testing_data
-Mode should be <st> for standard, <vo> for voted, or <av> for average.
-Anything else will not work Learning rate should be a number less than 1
-Epochs should be an integer
-Training and Testing data should be the filenames of the training and testing data respectively.
+Mode should be st for standard, vo for voted, or av for average.
+Anything else will not work Learning rate should be a number less than 1 but any number should not crash the program just result in poor results Epochs should be an integer, any decimals will crash the program Training and Testing data should be the filenames of the training and testing data respectively

 * this should work fine, but I have been locked out of the cade lab even after changing my password numerous times.
 I will try to test it on campus, but this is the same syntax as the hw1 which worked